-- A sophisticated understanding of a range of critical and theoretical perspectives on the relationship between the Australian settler state and Indigenous peoples, and key frameworks for understanding Indigenous rights and resistance in Australia.
+- Demonstrate a sophisticated understanding of a range of critical and theoretical perspectives on the relationship between the Australian settler state and Indigenous peoples, and key frameworks for understanding Indigenous rights and resistance in Australia.

-- The capacity to critically analyse the ways in which Australian law is similar to, and differs from, other settler states in the regulation of state-indigenous relationships;
+- Critically analyse the ways in which Australian law is similar to, and differs from, other settler states and international law in the regulation of state-Indigenous relationships;

-- Analytic and problem-solving skills necessary to engage with complex legal disputes involving indigenous peoples and their interests; and
+- Demonstrate analytic and problem-solving skills necessary to engage with complex legal disputes involving Indigenous peoples and their interests

-- Develop arguments as to the appropriate legal principles to apply in various contexts by critically evaluating Australian law applying to indigenous peoples;
+- Develop arguments as to the appropriate legal principles to apply in various contexts by creatively and critically evaluating Australian law as it relates to Indigenous peoples;

-- Conduct self-directed research on topics relevant to this complex field of law in written work showing evidence of critical thought, sophisticated analysis, self-reflection and rigorous argumentation; and
+- Conduct self-directed research on topics relevant to this complex, cross-disciplinary field of law in written work showing evidence of critical thought, sophisticated analysis, self-reflection and rigorous argumentation;

-- Present arguments in the form of written work that is clear, and in which arguments and claims are appropriately structured, developed, supported and referenced.
+- Present arguments in the form of written and oral work that is clear, responsive to purpose and in which arguments and claims are appropriately structured, developed, supported and referenced;